zendesk/Youtube_Integration/README.md

 To run the test files, run `bundle exec rspec` in the app source.

 ## Contributing
 Branch off of master and open a PR.
-If all the test cases pass and you receive a +1 from an admin you will have the opion to merge your changes.
+If all the test cases pass and you receive a +1 from an admin you will have the option to merge your changes.